Biomaker/Gametophyte-Fern-photography-2018/Results.md

 - Building the focus stacking setup
 - Automation of the focus stacking setup
 - Measuring depth of field
+- Running the code on the focus stacking setup - detailed version

 For the first video, I have written to SAPS, to my Univ of Glasgow teaching connection and to a local school science teacher to ask if it would be suitable for their students and if they would need any modifications.

 To do:

-- Running the code on the focus stacking setup
+- Running the code on the focus stacking setup - summary version.

 ## £100 teaching tool